 And of course, there is the problem of creating, distributing and managing passwords to begin with.

 Secure download systems rely on generating a unique download link for each user when they purchase your documents online.
 They often combine this with a password protected file, and the user is given the download link and password after purchase.

-So although secure downloads and passwords may stop users arbitrarily downloading documents they have not paid for from your site, they do nothing to prevent someone who has paid for a document then giving it to others for nothing.
+Although secure downloads and passwords may stop users from arbitrarily downloading documents they have not paid for, they do nothing to prevent someone who has paid for a document then giving it to others for nothing.

 Dynamic Watermarks with user information

 Some systems watermark PDF files with user information – this is added to the PDF document when it is purchased.